Who Do I Sue for Apartment Fire Injuries in Queens?

-If you or a loved one has been injured in an apartment fire, talk to an experienced personal injury attorney in Queens, NY like those at Sullivan and Galleshaw.
+If you or a loved one has been injured in an apartment fire, talk to an experienced Queens personal injury attorney like those at Sullivan and Galleshaw.
 Our lawyers help people with catastrophic injuries and burn injuries get the compensation they need.

 Holding Landlords Responsible